himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 inside of it, so that if `evil` is configured, the packages that depend on it go ahead and configure themselves too.
-I'm sure this will grow over time as I add missing packages, but so far, it seems to provde all the core functionality I need.
+I'm sure this will grow over time as I add missing packages, but so far, it seems to provide all the core functionality I need.

 ```lisp
 ;; Evil Mode